 University of Westminster promotes science to a younger generation

-The programme is set to inspire students to study science, demonstrate the importance of science in health and everyday life, and showcase some of the exciting and rewarding careers open to those who study science.
+The Science4u programme was set to inspire students to study science, demonstrate the importance of science in health and everyday life and showcase some of the exciting and rewarding careers open to those who study science.
+This year’s “Science for your Future” theme was chosen to highlight new and exciting scientific developments that are changing our future, prompting pupils to think about what the future would hold and how they could contribute to science.

-A Science4u spokesperson said: “We are excited to have the opportunity to collaborate with the University of Westminster in 2015.
-This central location has fabulous facilities and will enable us to have an expanded interactive stands section.
-In addition, the range of scientific careers on offer will be expanded.
-Finally it enables the students, many for the first time, to see and experience a university atmosphere.”
+A Science4u spokesperson said: “We were pleased to have the opportunity to collaborate with the University of Westminster for the second year in a row.
+Its campus in the centre of London has fabulous, spacious facilities which enabled us to have an expanded interactive stands section showcasing an extended range of scientific careers on offer.
+The conference also enabled the pupils, many for the first time, to see and experience a university atmosphere.”

 About the University of Westminster: